-PURCHASING/TRAVEL CARDS (CREDIT CARDS)
+PURCHASING CARDS (CREDIT CARDS)

-These credit cards, also known as the P-Card and T-Card, can be used for online purchases or purchases made over the phone.
-Student organization Business Managers and/or Presidents may come into the SORC office during posted P/T Card walk-in hours to use the card for purchases.
+These credit card, also known as One Card, can be used for online purchases or purchases made over the phone.
+Student organization Business Managers and/or Presidents may come into the SORC office during posted One Card walk-in hours to use the card for purchases.
 Please check the SORC website and/or Facebook page for the most up-to-date hours as they change each semester.

 The SORC credit card is ideal for student organization conference registrations and bus transportation.
 It cannot be used for the purchase of foreign goods with the exception of books/journals.
-Please see the Payment Methods Chart above for more information on what the P/T Cards can be used to purchase.
+Please see the Payment Methods Chart above for more information on what the One Card can be used to purchase.